hashicorp/terraform/website/source/docs/internals/providers/resource-data.html.md

 ## Detecting Changes

-When there’s a difference between what our infrastructure is and what we want it to be, we want to be able to see what changed and what it should be.
+When there's a difference between what our infrastructure is and what we want it to be, we want to be able to see what changed and what it should be.
 To aid in this, `ResourceData` provides a `HasChange` method and a `GetChange` method.
-Each takes a property key, just like `Get`. `HasChange` returns `true` if there’s a change to that property; the change could be from drift (someone or something modifying the infrastructure outside of Terraform) or from config changes.
+Each takes a property key, just like `Get`. `HasChange` returns `true` if there's a change to that property; the change could be from drift (someone or something modifying the infrastructure outside of Terraform) or from config changes.
 The `GetChange` method returns two values; a basic understanding is that the first value is what the property _used to be_, and the second value is